Evaluating the Usefulness of Paratransgenesis for Malaria Control: Numerical results

-In order to answer the question: would paratransgenesis be useful if implemented, realistic parameter values are required, and a literature survey was performed for the same.
+In order to answer the question: would paratransgenesis be useful if implemented, realistic parameter values are required, and a literature survey was performed for { obtaining parameter values}.

 It takes about $20-100$ days for humans to recover from malaria \cite{Smith2004a,Menach2005,Ruan2008raey}, we assume that the recovery rate for humans $\mu = 0.05$.
 The biting rate of mosquitoes on humans is about $0.3-0.9$ per day \cite{Smith2004a,Menach2005,Kileen2007}; here we take $a = 0.5$ per day \cite{Menach2005}.
-The proportion of bites by infectious mosquitoes which lead to disease, $b$, and the proportion of bites by susceptible mosquitoes on infected humans which causes mosquitoes to become exposed, $c$, is taken to be $0.5$, \cite{Smith2004a,Menach2005,Ruan2008raey} .
-The mosquito density $m$, or the number of mosquitoes per human is taken to be $2$ \cite{Ruan2008raey}.
+The proportion of bites by infectious mosquitoes which lead to disease, $b$, and the proportion of bites by susceptible mosquitoes on infected humans which causes mosquitoes to become exposed, $c$, are taken to be $0.5$, \cite{Smith2004a,Menach2005,Ruan2008raey}.
+The mosquito density $m$, or the number of mosquitoes per human, is taken to be $2$ \cite{Ruan2008raey}.
 The rate of emergence of adult mosquitoes, and their death rate, $\delta$, is about $0.1-0.2$ per day \cite{Smith2004a,Menach2005,Hancock2011a}; we take $\delta = 0.1$ per day.
 The incubation period of the parasite within the mosquitoes depends on environmental factors like temperature and humidity and it varies with species, \cite{Beier1998}.
 We assume an incubation period, $\tau$, of $10$ days, \cite{Menach2005,Hancock2011a}.
-The genetically modified bacteria are effective $80-84\%$ of the time, \cite{Wang2012}; we assume that efficacy of paratransgenesis, $\gamma = 0.8$.
+The genetically modified bacteria are effective $80-84\%$ of the time, \cite{Wang2012}; we assume that efficacy of paratransgenesis, $\gamma = 0.8$. { Since the measurement was done only in the lab, $\gamma = 0.8$ may not hold in the field.
+Therefore, we also perform numerical analysis for a varying $\gamma$}.
 The parasite killing effect of genetically modified bacteria inside the mosquito's midgut lasts for at least $4$ days \cite{Wang2012}.
 We assume $\theta$ to be $0.2$ per day.
 These parameter values are summarized in Table \ref{table:Param Table}.